argoproj/argo-cd/docs/proposals/backend-support-appset.md

 #### **ApplicationSet Update Algorithm:**

-A user can only update an ApplicationSet if the user has permission to update all of the Applications currently owned by the ApplicationSet.
+A user can only update an ApplicationSet if the user has permission to create, update, delete all of the Applications currently owned by the ApplicationSet.

 * When the user makes a change to an ApplicationSet, we assume that it's possible that the change might affect any or all of the Applications, and thus we require the user to have write access to all of those Applications.
 * We likewise check that the resulting generated Applications are also compliant with the user's permissions.